v8turbo420517-prog/vram8gb_comfyui_wan2.2/README.md

 ---

 ## Future Plan & Roadmap
 The core workflow is now fully complete and optimized.
-You can view past archives and other videos in 5-second videos.
+You can view past archives and other videos in 5-second video.

 ## 🔗 Links
 * **5-second video:** [https://5s-video.com] (Gallery)